Lalab: Ingredients

-A bowl of sambal chili paste and lalab consists of lettuce and pohpohan leaves (Pilea melastomoides).
+A bowl of sambal chili paste aside of lettuce and pohpohan (Pilea melastomoides) lalab.

 Originally, it was made from any available edible young leaves and raw vegetables known by Sundanese since ancient times.
-Today, though, most lalab consists of sliced cabbage, cucumbers, lettuce, green beans, yardlong beans, tomatoes, leunca, lemon basil, amaranth, water spinach, pohpohan leaves (Pilea melastomoides), kenikir leaves (cosmos), cassava leaves, papaya leaves, chayote, and small, green eggplant.
+Today, though, most lalab consists of sliced cabbage, cucumbers, lettuce, green beans, yardlong beans, tomatoes, leunca, lemon basil, amaranth, water spinach, pohpohan leaves (Pilea melastomoides), small, green eggplant.
+Introduced American plants like kenikir (cosmos), cassava, papaya, and chayote, have also integrated into lalab repertoire.
 Sometimes, other exotic vegetables also are used, such as green, stinky petai, and jengkol beans.

-Although most lalab vegetables are only washed in cold water and served raw, some boiled, steamed, and fried variations are also available; for example, petai green beans can be served either raw or fried, while labu siam (chayote), water spinach, and cassava leaves are usually served boiled.
+Although most lalab vegetables are only washed in cold water and served raw, some boiled, steamed, and fried variations are also available; for example, petai beans can be served either raw or fried, while chayote, water spinach, and cassava leaves are usually served boiled.

-While most vegetables are served raw or simply boiled or blanched, the main flavouring agent is its dressing, the hot and spicy sambal terasi which is chili paste in terasi shrimp paste.
+While most vegetables are served raw or simply boiled or blanched, the main flavouring agent is its dressing, the hot and spicy sambal terasi cooked by a mix of chili paste in terasi (shrimp paste).
 Most of recipes revolved around specific recipe of sambals.

 Nutrients

 Lalab of cucumber, lettuce and lemon basil, with fried eggplant, cabbage, tofu and sambal, as part of ayam goreng meal.

-In Indonesian cuisine, lalab often served as garnishing or as vegetable accompaniment to the main meal of fish or chicken; such as ayam goreng (fried chicken) or pecel lele (fried catfish).
+In Sundanese cuisine, lalab often served as garnishing or as vegetable accompaniment to the main meal of fish or chicken; such as ayam goreng (fried chicken) or pecel lele (fried catfish).
 Lalab is rich in vitamins, minerals and fiber.
 Daily consumption of fresh vegetables is good for reducing cholesterol levels and improving digestive health.
 Vegetables are also rich in antioxidants, which contribute to fighting free radicals, and have antiaging and anticancer properties.
 Several plants used in lalab also are believed to have certain medicinal properties.